 If you're still not 100% sure whether your body needs rest or movement, pay special attention to your muscles and joints.
 "If you're overtraining, you'll feel it," Bullock says.
 "You will go from feeling acute soreness to chronic pain in joints and muscles, you can have difficulty sleeping, and it can lead to some major injuries.
 In addition, if you don't allow the body time to reload its energy, all your efforts can backfire and you may stop seeing results."

 Kasen agrees.
 "With overtraining, that is when you will start to feel some aches or pains in your joints, and unfortunately, it can lead to injuries.
 It is very important to have a training program that is well balanced that has just as, if not more, importance on the recovery aspect versus the workouts."
 She recommends incorporating foam rolling with stretching, use of a cold plunge, or light Pilates or yoga into a rest day.
 "You will know if it's too much."

 The consensus seems to be to listen to your own body, because if you're honest with yourself and receptive, then you'll know.
 It also helps to see a fitness expert for a consultation.
 They can help you develop a personalized routine.
 With that being said, there are some guidelines you can follow on your own.
 "A good exercise plan should mix workouts with strength training and cardiovascular training," Bullock says.
 "If you plan the workouts correctly with some active recovery days, you can work out four to six days a week—either taking a day of rest after intense exercise or taking a walk or light jog on the day after an upper-body workout."

 Kasen says the same.
 "Do they have any orthopedic issues, are they looking to lose or gain weight, are there any health concerns within their family history, etc.?
-If there are 'no' issues, which is extremely rare in 2018, I would suggest five times a week in regard to resistance training exercise and some conditioning, and implement recovery work within each session."
+If there are 'no' issues, which is extremely rare, I would suggest five times a week in regard to resistance training exercise and some conditioning, and implement recovery work within each session."